ready-1/NetCtrl/cline_docs/productContext.md

 4. **Deployment Simplicity**: Docker containerization simplifies deployment and environment consistency.

 5. **Adaptable Framework**: The system can be extended to accommodate additional features and workflows as organizational needs evolve.

+6. **Air-Gapped Operation**: The ability to function in environments without internet access expands usability to high-security, isolated networks.

+7. **Consistent Design Language**: Material UI provides a professional, cohesive interface that is both intuitive and visually appealing while being served entirely from local resources.